kunfoo/kunfoo.github.io/zitate.md

 _First they ignore you, then they laugh at you, then they fight you, then you win._
 Mahatma Gandhi

+_The most merciful thing in the world, I think, is the inability of the human mind to correlate all its contents._
+H.P.
+Lovecraft

 ---

 _Meine Definition von Glück?
 Keine Termine und leicht einen sitzen._